NewPages.com has reviewed the December 2010 issue of The Hollins Critic. Read the review »

-A leading American literary journal, The Hollins Critic enters its enters its 50th year in 2013 with essays on writers like Michael Parker by Allison Seay, Jamaica Kincaid by James R. Saunders, and Carl Carmer by Duffie Taylor.
+A leading American literary journal, The Hollins Critic enters its 50th year in 2013 with essays on writers like Michael Parker by Allison Seay, Jamaica Kincaid by James R. Saunders, and Carl Carmer by Duffie Taylor.
 Plus book reviews and poetry by poets new and established, and cover art by Susan Avishai.

 The Hollins Critic, published five times a year, presents the first serious surveys of the whole bodies of contemporary writers' work, with complete checklists.
 In past issues, you'll find essays on such writers as John Engels (by David Huddle), James McCourt (by David Rollow), Jane Hirshfield (by Jeanne Larsen), Edwidge Danticat (by Denise Shaw), Vern Rutsala (by Lewis Turco), Sarah Arvio (by Lisa Williams) and Milton Kessler (by Liz Rosenberg).